Note on the size of a stable matching: Introduction

-Theorem~\ref{thm:characterize3} confirms that the answer to the first question is ``yes'' and it also resolves the second.
-All preferences that attain the bound share a property:\ amongst those participants that do not appear in an individually rational matching, and therefore also not in any stable one, at least one must find the other unacceptable.
+Theorem~\ref{thm:characterize3} provides the answer.
+All preferences that attain the bound share a property:~amongst those participants that do not appear in an individually rational matching, and therefore also not in any stable one, at least one must find the other unacceptable.
 If not, then there would be an acceptable pair amongst them which would increase the size of a feasible assignment.
-One natural (sub)class of preferences that attain the bound possess this property and also have a feature that could be termed ``agreement on those at the top''.
-That is, every workers that appears in a stable matching ranks the firms that do not appear in a stable matching below the firms that do (with a similar statement for firms).
+One natural (sub)class of preferences that attain the bound also have a feature that could be termed ``agreement on those at the top''.
+That is, every worker that appears in a stable matching ranks the firms that do not appear in a stable matching below the firms that do (with a mirror-image statement holding for each firm that appears in a stable matching).

-It is worth emphasising that Theorem~\ref{thm:main} does not guarantee that the equilibrium {\it employment rate} -- the number of workers with jobs as a percentage of the total labour force -- must be at least 50\%.
+It is worth emphasising that Theorem~\ref{thm:main} does not guarantee that the equilibrium {\it employment rate}, the number of workers with jobs as a percentage of the total labour force, must be at least 50\%.
 Far from it.
-Indeed, our characterisation illustrates how any two-sided market could, in theory, be extended indefinitely so that the equilibrium employment rate can be taken arbitrarily close to zero even when there are unemployed workers and unfilled jobs out there.
-As mentioned above, this kind of market failure will maintain as long as either unemployed workers prefer unemployment over any of the empty vacancies or the opposite (or both).
+Indeed, Theorem~\ref{thm:characterize3}'s characterisation illustrates how any two-sided market could, in theory, be extended indefinitely so that the equilibrium employment rate can be taken arbitrarily close to zero even when there unemployed workers and unfilled jobs remain.
+This kind of market failure will maintain as long as either unemployed workers prefer unemployment over any of the empty vacancies or the opposite (or both).

+Our final result explores the overlap in the set of pairs that appear in some stable matching, that we term {\it equilibrium pairings}, and the collection of pairs that appear in a maximum (individually rational) matching.
+The precise statement, Theorem~\ref{thm:overlap}, shows that the relationship is monotonic (in fact linear):\ when a stable matchings is as small as can be relative to a maximum matching $\big( \ceiling{\frac{n}{2}}$, where $n$ is the size of a maximum matching$\big)$, no stable pairings appear in a maximum matching; conversely, when a stable matching is maximum, all equilibrium pairings may appear.
+In particular, it allows one to identify a lower bound on the number of {equilibrium pairings} that must be ``sacrificed'' if maximising the employment rate is the objective.
+This confirms an additional cost of filling all vacancies that occurs at a more granular level than simply the reduction in the number of worker-firm pairs.